Summary

 3) Valuations: mark‑to‑market and the geography of pain

 The valuation hit is real and uneven.
-Academic simulations for New York City estimate office values fell >40% in 2020 and may still average ~39% below 2019 by 2029, even after stabilization—reflecting lower net operating income expectations and higher cap rates.
+Academic simulations for New York City estimate that office values fell by more than 40% in 2020 and may still average ~39% below 2019 by 2029, even after stabilization—reflecting lower net operating income expectations and higher capitalization rates.
 The broader literature reinforces that remote work has severed the historic link between where we live and where we work, altering the willingness to pay for CBD offices and increasing demand for suburban housing.

 4) Financial system risk: notable but contained—so far